Thailand Pass: Requirements, Application, Cost, and Errors

 Information on COVID-19 vaccination (doses 1 and 2)

 When you're finished, click "Next."

 On the next page, provide information about your vaccination status.
 If you're unvaccinated, you need to provide a negative COVID-19 test result taken no later than 72 hours before your trip to Thailand.
-On the other hand, vaccinated travelers need to upload their vaccination certificate.
+On the other hand, vaccinated travelers need to upload their vaccination certificates.

 If you have a certificate with a QR code, add this to get faster results.

-If you're an unvaccinated travel, you need to submit your negative COVID-19 test result on the Thailand Pass registration system.
+If you're an unvaccinated traveler, you need to submit your negative COVID-19 test result on the Thailand Pass registration system.
 If you've started your application more than 3 days before your trip, you won't be able to upload your COVID-19 documents.
-Meaning, you won't be able to apply.
+Meaning you won't be able to apply.
 As such, only start your application once you've received your test result.
 When you use Atlys, you'll be able to start your application without your COVID-19 test.

 Next, provide details on your accommodation or hotel booking while in Thailand, as well as your residential address outside of Thailand.

 Note that you need to upload your accommodation reservation document.

 Provide Your Accommodation Details And Upload Your Medical Insurance Policy

 On the final page, provide information surrounding your accommodation and your medical insurance.
 This includes the medical insurance policy number and your documents.
 Be sure to have digital copies of your insurance documents, as you'll need to upload them on the online application process.